Pilot (Twin Peaks): Plot overview

 The small northwest town of Twin Peaks, Washington is shaken when the body of Laura Palmer is discovered washed up on a riverbank, wrapped in plastic.
 FBI Special Agent Dale Cooper (Kyle MacLachlan) is called in when Ronnette Pulaski, who attended the same high school as Palmer, is found wandering on a bridge before lapsing into a coma.
 Cooper believes there is a connection between Palmer's death and the death of another girl named Teresa Banks that happened a year earlier.
 Cooper discovers a small piece of paper with the letter "R" on it shoved under Laura's fingernail.
 He tells Sheriff Harry S. Truman (Michael Ontkean) that under Banks's nail he found a "T".
 Meanwhile, the Palmer family and friends struggle to come to terms with her death, and wonder how it might have come about.

 Believing that this is the same killer who struck the previous year, Cooper starts an official investigation.
-Meanwhile, the rebellious Audrey Horne (Sherilyn Fenn) ruins a business deal for her father Benjamin Horne (Richard Beymer); Sheriff Truman arrests Palmer's boyfriend Bobby Briggs (Dana Ashbrook), who is secretly seeing a married waitress named Shelly; Palmer's best friend Donna Hayward (Lara Flynn Boyle) and Palmer's secret boyfriend James Hurley (James Marshall) discover a mutual attraction; and Laura's mother is terrified by a vision.

-The episode has two different endings, depending on which version of the episode one is watching.
-The American version ends with the above events, concluded by Sarah Palmer's nightmare of a hand digging into the ground and grabbing James's half of a necklace that belonged to Laura.
+Meanwhile, the rebellious Audrey Horne (Sherilyn Fenn) ruins a business deal for her father Benjamin Horne (Richard Beymer); Sheriff Truman arrests Palmer's boyfriend Bobby Briggs (Dana Ashbrook), who is secretly seeing a married waitress named Shelly; Palmer's best friend Donna Hayward (Lara Flynn Boyle) and Palmer's secret boyfriend James Hurley (James Marshall) discover a mutual attraction; and Laura's mother is terrified by a nightmare of a hand digging into the ground and grabbing James's half of a necklace that belonged to Laura.
+The broadcast version of the episode ends here.

-The international version was filmed with 20 extra minutes of footage in case the series was not picked up by the networks, rather allowing them to release it as a Television movie.
-It contains scenes from episode one, where Sarah realises that there was a man hiding in Laura's room when she checked in it the previous day.
-It also contains the ending to episode two, when Cooper dreams of meeting Laura and a mysterious man who speaks to him in a disjointed voice.
-It also reveals who Laura's killers were.
+A longer version was prepared in case the series was not picked up by the networks.
+This appended 20 minutes of footage to resolve the plot and allow the edit to be released in international markets as a television movie.
+The additions are: the scene from Episode 1 where Sarah realises that there was a man hiding in Laura's room when she checked in it the previous day; the ending to Episode 2, when Cooper dreams of meeting Laura and a mysterious man who speaks to him in a disjointed voice; and a revelation of who killed Laura.